Alexpedrasa10/Background/README.md

 # Background Job Runner for Laravel

 This project implements a custom system for running background tasks in Laravel applications.
-It allows you to execute PHP classes and methods independently of Laravel's native queue system, with advanced features like retries, error handling, priorities, and execution delays.
+It allows you to execute PHP classes and methods with advanced features like retries, error handling, and execution delays.

 ## Features
 - Execute PHP classes and methods in the background.
 - Configure retries and execution delays.
-- Job prioritization.
 - Detailed logs for success and error cases.
 - Global helper for easy use within Laravel code.
 - Artisan command to run jobs from the command line.